uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 function_name(ARGUMENTS)
 ```

 For much of the time, we will rely on functions that other people have written for us.
 However, you can --- and should! --- write your own functions too.
 This is easy to do with the generic **`function()`** function.^[Yes, it's a function that let's you write functions.
-Very meta.], The syntax will again look familiar to you:
+Very meta.]
+The syntax will again look familiar to you:

 ```r
 function(ARGUMENTS) {